 By the fall of night on the first day, the 7th Division had landed six reinforced battalions and had reached the western end of the airfield.
 Then with the support of tanks, naval gunfire and support aircraft, the division methodically cleared the island in four days.

-The US forces had learnt so much from their ‘Galvanic’ initial island operation of the central Pacific campaign that their tactics were much better and their losses commensurately lower than those of the assault on Tarawa.
+The US forces had learned so much from their 'Galvanic' initial island operation of the central Pacific campaign that their tactics were much better and their losses commensurately lower than those sustained in the assault on Tarawa.

 By 7 February the Americans had landed 20,104 men in the north and 21,342 men in the south, and their losses were 372 killed and 1,582 wounded out of 42,000 men involved, while the Japanese lost 7,870 men.

 The relatively easy capture of Kwajalein clearly proved the improving quality of US amphibious capabilities and showed that the changes to training and tactics after the bloody battle of Tarawa had been effective.
 It allowed Nimitz to speed operations in the Marshall islands group, and therefore to make the landings on Eniwetok atoll on 17 February 1944.

 This was made feasible by the fact that the battle for Kwajalein had not required the deployment of the 5th Amphibious Force’s reserve (single army and marine regiments), and it was this which was then used for 'Catchpole', which took Eniwetok atoll in the north of the group and so completed the US seizure of the Marshall islands group.
 Some 12 mostly unoccupied atolls of the Marshall islands group and three of the area’s other islands were secured in March 1944 in 'Flintlock Junior'.